lylac-1/system-config/README.md

 `-nojoy` and `-novid` launch options are required to run natively, else the game will segfault

 ### quaver
-`DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1 %command%` launch command is required else the game will thrown an error and close pipewire is also required, the game will bug the fuck out with a pulse server for seemingly no reason lmao
+`DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1 %command%` launch command is required else the game will throw an error and close pipewire is also required, the game will bug the fuck out with a pulse server for seemingly no reason lmao

 ### forza horizon 5